The Yorkipoo, a mix between the Yorkshire Terrier and Poodle, is a small to medium size hybrid pooch.

 Rough play will not be tolerated and children should always be supervised when playing with your dog.

-This is for both the safety of the dog and the child, Yorkipoos have known to be mildly aggressive towards children who are playing aggressively.
+This is for both the safety of the dog and the child, Yorkipoos have been known to be mildly aggressive towards children who are playing aggressively.

 With good socialization, this canine can get on with other family pets too, however ideally, they prefer to be the only pet in the house.